40+ Make-Ahead Christmas Appetizers

 You don't need a culinary degree and ample free time to create impressive appetizers for your next party.
 In fact, all you need is three simple ingredients and about ten minutes of hands-on work to whip up these easy and delectably cheesy bites.
 They're yet another reason that puff pastry is the true MVP when it comes to entertaining.

 For a guilt-free, vegan dessert that's sure to get you in the fall spirit, there's no better option than these adorable mini pumpkin spice bites.
 Encased in a simple walnut-pecan-date crust, the key to this autumnal treat lies in the silken tofu filling.
 Providing a creamy consistency without affecting flavor, silken tofu is the best kept vegan dessert secret.

 Here's a lighter, healthier, more colorful take on the usual chips and dip.
 Beet chips crisp up in a flash in the microwave.
 Keep close watch on them to make sure they don't scorch.

 Frudité Platter with Mint-Lime Dip

 For a show-stopping party appetizer or dessert that will appeal to both kids and adults, you can't go wrong with a fruit platter.
 Accompanied by an easy, ultra-creamy, homemade dipping sauce that's bursting with fresh lime and mint, this starter offers plenty of fruit combinations that are refreshing and sweet.

 Artichoke and Spinach Dip

 You'll love this healthier, colorful update on a crowd favorite.
+Serve with cut fresh veggies and crackers for a super satisfying alternative to heavy holiday fare.
 Leftovers are delicious tossed with hot pasta.

 French Onion Cheese Ball